Macroeconomic model reference

 How the Parts Fit Together

-Inputs are NNN stationary time series observed at the same frequency over TTT periods.
+Inputs are NN stationary time series observed at the same frequency over TT periods.
 In the original application: realized volatilities of equity indices for major economies.
 In other applications: credit spreads, bilateral trade flows (differenced), sector-level output growth, or bank-level CDS spreads.
 The series must be stationary; log-differencing, realized volatility, or HP-filter deviations are common transformations.
-The data enter a VAR(ppp) where ppp is selected by AIC/BIC.
+The data enter a VAR(pp) where pp is selected by AIC/BIC.

 Applications